cniesen/BungeeCord_MultiConnect_Plugin/README.md

 MultiConnectPlayers is the list of Minecraft users that are allowed to connect multiple times.
 Each user has to be on its own line and must be preceeded by a space, dash, space.

-OneSubnet toggles how the username for MultiConnectPlayers are created.
-By default OneSubnet is false and the player name will be created by the last few digits of the IP and the port number of the client.
+LanMode toggles how the username for MultiConnectPlayers are created.
+By default LanMode is false and the player name will be created by the last few digits of the IP and the port number of the client.
 The problem with this setting is that port numbers change when reconnecting and a different player name will be assigned.
 However, the use of port numbers enables multiple connections from the same IP address (i.e. when you're behind your home (nat) router.

-If everybody will have a unique IP then then the OneSubnet can be set to true.
+If everybody will have a unique IP then then the LanMode can be set to true.
 The player name will only be based of the IP and remain the same when reconnecting.
-Anyway, if in doubt leave the OneSubnet false.
+Anyway, if in doubt leave the LanMode false.